openPMD/openPMD-standard/EXT_ED-PIC.md

   - description: method that was used to interpolate fields to particle positions, as described in [doi:10.1016/j.crme.2014.07.006](http://dx.doi.org/10.1016/j.crme.2014.07.006) section 2.4
-  - reserved values:
+  - allowed values:
+    - `uniform`: The fields are interpolated directly from the staggered grid to the particle positions (with the same interpolation order in all directions).
+    - `energyConserving`: Also known as *Galerkin method*.
-    - `energyConserving` (Galerkin method, from staggered grid with one order less in parallel direction, energy-conserving in the limit of infinitesimal small time steps)
+                          The fields are interpolated directly from the staggered grid to the particle positions (with reduced interpolation order in the parallel direction).
+This scheme is energy conserving in the limit of infinitely small time steps.
-    - `momentumConserving` (fields interpolated to the grid nodes first - then same order in all directions, momentum-conserving in the limit of infinitesimal small time steps)
+    - `momentumConserving`: The fields are first interpolated from the staggered grid points to the corners of each cell, and then from the cell corners to the particle position (with the same order of interpolation in all directions).
+This scheme is momentum conserving in the limit of infinitely small time steps.
-    - `uniform` (from staggered grid with same order in all directions, neither energy- nor momentum-conserving)
     - `other`

 - `particleSmoothing`